Pararekau Island: History

 For most of its late history, the island was a farm estate until 2022, where development started on a 103-lot exclusive subdivision.
 The developers were Ian and Jim Ross, who also developed the adjacent Karaka Harbourside Estate across the causeway.

 Construction started on the island after being approved in September 2022, The plans included an automatic gate that recognises number plates of residents, and a residents society to manage assets on the island, with rules in place that meant residents will not be allowed to have weeds above 15cm, and will not be allowed to have clothes lines visible on the road.
 Originally it was going to be developed into a retirement home, but it was decided to be subdivided.
 There have been local efforts to stop the island from being developed, but they ultimately failed.
-In addition to potential damage to the ecology of the region, there are concerns that removal of mangroves during the development has increased the risk of erosion.

 A coastal walkway around the perimeter of the island was approved alongside its development, with a wider esplanade reserve to mitigate erosion effects.
 All assets would be funded and maintained by the Auckland Council.